Estradiol is the primary estrogen hormone responsible for normal female development.

 Why is this important?

 Estradiol is the major estrogen hormone found in humans.
-It is produced by the ovaries in women, and by the testicles in men.
+It is produced by the ovaries in women, and the testicles in men.

 In girls, estradiol is also useful in diagnosing early-onset or delayed puberty.
 It is also used to detect estrogen-producing tumors, as well as to monitor the effectiveness of anti-estrogen therapy used to treat breast cancer.